-About 20 years ago, a guest preacher came to the church I was attending.
-Instead of giving a sermon about salvation and Jesus, he spoke about a book by Terry Nance.
+About 20 years ago, a guest preacher at the church I was attending preached about a book by Terry Nance.
 This minister used his time in the pulpit to quote from God's Armor Bearer and tell the congregants how special it was to be chosen to work close to a pastor.
-After this, the pastor of that church chose 3 men to be his armor-bearers.
-They walked behind him as he ministered in the audience and lay hands, on parishioners.
+The church pastor later chose 3 men to be his armor-bearers. who walked behind him as he lay hands, on parishioners.
 When service was over they cleared the crowd so the pastor could walk through without interruption.
-Once as we were leaving a service one armor-bearer became overzealous in pushing people out of the way.
+Once one armor-bearer became overzealous in pushing people out of the way.
 He bumped into my mother in law sending her into the coat rack.
 I'm not sure what motivated Terry Nance to write such a book, because it is a great misconception.
 Over time I have come to see the aftermath as a gross distraction within the body of Christ.
 In the Bible, there are a number of references to armor-bearers and they always carried legitimate armor for soldiers.

 Biblical armor bearers